Update: These offers for the Citi Prestige® Card and the Citi Premier℠ Card have expired. Learn more about the current offers here.

 - A $100 Global Entry fee credit

-Meanwhile the Citi Premier℠ Card has a $95 annual fee (waived the first year), and is intended to compete more with the Chase Sapphire Preferred® Card and Amex EveryDay® Preferred Credit Card.
+Meanwhile the Citi Premier℠ Card has a $95 annual fee, and is intended to compete more with the Chase Sapphire Preferred® Card and Amex EveryDay® Preferred Credit Card.
 What makes the card compelling is that it offers a great return on everyday spend, as I’ll cover in more detail below.

 Comparing return on everyday spend